2019 GENERAL PLAN UPDATE

 The final draft General Plan update, including the Planning Commission recommendation, will then be presented to the City Council as a discussion item at the June 16, 2019 meeting prior to consideration.

-Questions: Any questions on the General Plan Update can be directed to Stephanie B. Davis, AICP Senior Planner at firstname.lastname@example.org or 650-773-7249
+Questions/Comments: Any questions and/or comments on the General Plan Update can be directed to Stephanie B. Davis, AICP Senior Planner at firstname.lastname@example.org or 650-773-7249

 Please check back often, as this webpage will be continually updated as new information is available.

 Section 65300 et seq. of the California Government Code requires that each planning jurisdiction (i.e. city or county) shall prepare, and the legislative body shall adopt, a comprehensive, long-term, general plan for the physical development of the city.
 Section 65302 requires that each general plan shall consist of a statement of development policies and shall include a diagram or diagrams and text setting forth objectives, principles, standards and plan proposals.

 The State Office of Planning and Research (OPR) adopted General Plan Guidelines in 2017 for use by local jurisdictions in the preparation of their general plans.
 The Guidelines are permissive, not mandatory and are quite extensive.
 An analysis of the Atherton General Plan compared to the general criteria included in the Guidelines shows that the existing General Plan is in substantial compliance with the adopted OPR Guidelines with a few exceptions.

 The Atherton General Plan is divided into six elements: 1) Land Use; 2) Circulation; 3) Housing; 4) Open Space and Conservation; 5) Noise; and 6) Community Safety.